-“Pain proof” is a classic sideshow term for acts and performers that demonstrate excruciating feats of mind over matter.
+“Pain proof” is a sideshow term for acts and performers that demonstrate excruciating feats of mind over matter.
 Examples of pain proof acts include bed of nails, human pincushion, blade ladder, human dartboard, and glass walking.
-The idea is to convince the audience that the performer is impervious to pain or alternatively that the act is painful but the performer has the strength to endure their extreme predicament.
+The point of pain proof acts is to convince the audience that the performer is preternaturally impervious to pain or alternatively that the act is painful, (and dangerous), but the performer has the strength to endure their extreme predicament.

 Medical studies have shown that people experience pain from the same stimulus differently both in terms of recognizing pain (one’s “pain threshold”) and tolerating pain (one’s “pain tolerance”).
-Perhaps I am wired to have a higher pain tolerance, but for me “Pain Proof” isn’t about not feeling pain, it’s about knowing pain:
+Perhaps I am wired to have a higher pain tolerance than many.
+For me “Pain Proof” isn’t about not feeling pain, it’s about knowing pain.
+Pain is a useful tool for assessing my safety during performances.
+If I couldn’t feel pain, I wouldn’t know if something was seriously wrong or if I was reaching a critical point.
+(In general, the inability to feel pain can be a sign of a larger medical issue at play such as damage to the nervous system).
+My thoughts during pain proof acts include:

 “This is supposed to feel this way, so everything is going right“.